AoWangPhilly/axiomathbf/README.md

 # axiomathbf
-A Mathematical Aid for Multivariate Calculus and Linear Algebra
+A Mathematical Aid for Multivariate Calculus